 Christopher Jackson looks at the question of whether we inhabit an age of consensus – and asks whether there’s anything we can do about it

-Inside, you are greeted by examples of the children’s excellent artwork, including portraits of David Cameron, Queen Elizabeth II and the current prime minister.
-Newspaper clippings detail the visits of dignatries and interviews with Michaela’s Headmistress Katharine Birbalsingh, the so-called strictest headmistress in Britain.
-Birbalsingh – lauded by the right, and despised by the left – has done a difficult, perhaps unprecedented, thing: acquired fame as a teacher.
+Inside the impression of difference sharpens: you know straightaway this isn’t a normal school.
+You are greeted by examples of the children’s excellent artwork, including portraits of David Cameron, Queen Elizabeth II and Boris Johnson.
+Newspaper clippings detail the visits of dignitaries and interviews with Michaela’s Headmistress Katharine Birbalsingh, Britain’s so-called ‘strictest headmistress’.
+Lauded by the right, and despised by the left, Birbalsingh has done a difficult, almost unprecedented, thing: she has acquired fame as a teacher.

-As I am escorted up to see her, I am aware of a mood in her administrative team which certainly doesn’t usually accompany my visits to schools.
+As I am escorted up to see her, I am aware of a mood in her administrative team which doesn’t usually accompany my visits to schools.
 It is, in fact, the sort of awe which surrounds rock stars and Cabinet ministers.
-And yet there’s distinctive too which I will later identify as genuine love and respect.
+And yet the respect surrounding the headteacher has a distinctive strain often absent in those other cases: it is genuine love and respect.

 Blair and his Heirs

 Independent thought, it might be said, hasn’t had a particularly illustrious 25 years.
 It is now a quarter of a century since Tony Blair came to office and proclaimed a new dawn.
 You can look at Blair’s government in a number of ways.
 It might be considered a ratification of Thatcherism insofar as Labour altered Clause Four, making the party far friendlier to business.
 It can be remembered for its miserable foreign wars.
-It can also be seen as a period of devolution away from Westminster, with results which we’re seeing in Scotland and Ireland.
-But the controversies have overshadowed the fact that during the Blair years, a lot of people began thinking like Tony Blair.
+It can also be seen as a period of devolution away from Westminster, with results which we’re seeing today in Scotland and Northern Ireland.

-This has left a gap where some conservatives – including, but not confined to, Peter Hitchens, Toby Young and Douglas Murray – are able to argue that the Conservative Party is not in fact conservative at all.
-For Hitchens, the lack of Conservative commitment to grammar schools is a particular red flag, meaning that the Conservatives have belatedly capitulated to the Wilson governments in the 1960s and failed to properly defend a system which worked better than anyone is able publicly to admit.
+This has left a gap into which some conservatives – including the likes of Peter Hitchens, Toby Young and Douglas Murray – have been arguing for things outside the Blairite consensus.
+For Hitchens, the Conservatives’ failure to promote a return to grammar schools is a particular point of criticism, as is the laxity of the police.
 For Young, lockdown was an outrage perpetrated against the great tradition of English freedom.
 For Murray, the Blair-Cameron axis is wrong over immigration, and was deservedly repudiated in 2016.
-For Murray too, there are far too many woke MPs nominally belonging to the Conservative Party who aren’t really conservatives at all.
+All three of them would argue that there are far too many woke MPs, some of whom nominally belong to the Conservative Party, but who aren’t really conservatives at all.

-All of these thinkers would at least want to question the climate change orthodoxy, if only because questioning things is in the British political tradition, not to mention the scientific tradition.
+Most heretically of all, each of these thinkers would reserve the right to subject the climate change orthodoxy to proper scrutiny, if only because questioning things is in the British political tradition, not to mention the broader scientific tradition.
+Whether we agree with all this or not, each of these writers reads today bracingly if you grew up under the Blair consensus: they read like people thinking for themselves.

 Past the Age of Consent?

-Whatever one thinks of all this, it is clear that most people of the Blair generation have grown up among consensus.
-But this consensus isn’t always quite as popular as its holders would wish, or suppose.
+So which kind is the the Blairite consensus?
+There are some warning signs which stretch beyond Tony Blair’s own personal unpopularity.
+It certainly isn’t quite as popular as its holders would wish, or suppose.
 This fact was made clear to Remainer voters in the 2016 election: it turned out that a surprising number of people in the country were, while being ostensibly civilised, quietly thinking the unthinkable: that the Blairite worldview might be wrong somewhere at its Europhilic core.

 But what really brought the question of independent thought into sharp focus was the Covid-19 pandemic.
 Whether lockdown might be deemed an overreaction or a wise necessity, it forced government into our lives like it has never been before and this in turn raised considerable questions around how we receive and sift data, what is true and what is false, and above all, what our personal relationship is with the notion of government interference.

-It brought to the fore the whole question of statistical modelling and for some thinkers has ramifications not just for thinking about the spread of viral disease, but also for the broader way in which we use scientific data.
-“The models were completely wrong,” the revered economist Roger Bootle, another independent thinker of the right, tells me.
+It brought to the fore the whole question of statistical modelling and for some thinkers has ramifications not just for how we tackle the spread of viral disease, but also for the broader way in which we use scientific data.
+“The models were completely wrong,” the economist Roger Bootle, another independent thinker of the right, tells me.
 “And it’s the same in relation to the climate models – although not to quite the same extent, because the most unpredictable thing about the Covid-19 models was human behaviour, and that has slightly less bearing on the climate change models.”

-In 2022, a generation of professionals has come to maturity thinking and feeling roughly the same things about everything.
+But the fact remains: by 2022, a generation of professionals in senior positions had come to maturity thinking and feeling roughly the same things about most things.
 If their worldview is wrong at all, then remarkably few ramifications have come their way: on the contrary, they have usually found their sense of consensus ratified by professional success.
 Lockdown caused the consensus-bearers no harm since, financially, little can.
 Lawyers and accountants remained for the most part in spacious housing doing jobs which it is possible, and in many cases enjoyable, to do from home.
 Doctors were designated key workers and spared the strains of home schooling.

 Even so, there are some warning signs that what the consensus bearers have been thinking and feeling might be wrong after all.
-If we look at inflation or high energy prices, the dubious tactics of Extinction Rebellion, the increasing extremism of wokeism, the long waiting times on the NHS, the Chancellor’s tax rises to pay for lockdown, and the relatively settled landscape post-Brexit, there is a sense that there might be value in listening to voices, from both left and right, that tend not to be heard on the BBC.
+If we look at inflation or high energy prices, the dubious tactics of Extinction Rebellion, the increasing extremism of wokeism, the long waiting times on the NHS, the former Chancellor Rishi Sunak’s tax rises to pay for lockdown, and the relatively settled landscape post-Brexit, there is a sense that there might be value in listening to voices, from both left and right, that lie outside the consensus.
+We might not change our minds on policy but we’ll certainly learn something about how to think.

 The question is not just: “Who is right on these issues?”
 It is also: “What does independent thought look like in this day and age?
 And who has a motivation to practice it?”